 If you are placed on the waiting list, you will likely receive deferred action or parole.
 During this time period, you are eligible to apply for work authorization by filing Form I-765, Application for Employment Authorization under both the category for U visa applicants and also deferred action.

 While your U visa petition is pending (potentially for several years as the backlog continues to increase), you should not travel outside of the United States.

 Filing for a U visa is a rather straightforward process if you are currently in the United States.
 You must file Form I-918, Petition for U Nonimmigrant Status, with USCIS.
 You must also submit Form I-918, Supplement B, Nonimmigrant Status Certification.
 This certification, signed by an authorized law enforcement official, verifies your willingness to help in the investigation or prosecution of the criminal activity.

 If you are otherwise inadmissible, you must also file Form I-192, Application for Advance Permission to Enter as Nonimmigrant, to request a waiver of your inadmissibility grounds.

 Recent USCIS directives have emphasized that USCIS may reject your Form I-918 or any of the relevant supplements if you leave any nonoptional field blank.

 When filing Form I-918, you should submit a personal statement detailing the relevant criminal activity and your experience as a victim of that criminal activity.
-You must also submit a variety of evidence to support each eligibility requirements with your petition.
+You must also submit relevant evidence to support each eligibility requirement along with your petition.
 Examples of appropriate evidence for each requirement may include:

 - Evidence that you are a qualifying victim: affidavits, police reports, and news stories